What Is Mirto? A Guide To Sardinia’s Favorite Liquor

 What Is The Mirto Fruit And Where Is It Found?

 Despite recent projects to start myrtle farms, this plant is a wild bush, that grows in the inland, sheltered from the wind by the typical Sardinian oaks and olive trees.
 If it finds the ideal conditions, it can live up to several centuries.
-The myrtle has a typical fragrance that can not be confused with any other plant and can be smelled from miles apart.

-How Is Mirto Liquor Made?
+How To Make Mirto Liquor

-You can make about 3 liters (0.8 gallons) of liquor from a kg of myrtle berries.
-You need the berries, 1 liter (about 1/4 gallon) of pure alcohol (90°), 2 liters (about half a gallon) of water, and sugar or honey – the suggested dose is 600 grams (3 cups) but it depends on how sweet you want the liquor to be.
+For that, you need the berries, 1 liter (about 1/4 gallon) of pure alcohol (90°), 2 liters (about half a gallon) of water, and sugar or honey – the suggested dose is 600 grams (3 cups) but it depends on how sweet you want the liquor to be.

-You need to rinse the berries and clean them from any dust and leftover leaves, and then let them dry for two-three days.
+Make sure to rinse the berries and clean them from any dust and leftover leaves, and then let them dry for two-three days.
 Once dried, put them inside a glass container (it needs to be hermetic – possibly a bottle), and cover them with alcohol.

 Once this time has passed, filter the mixture and put the liquid in smaller bottles.
 You can filter it once or twice, depending on how pure you want it to be.
 Then make a syrup with water and sugar and mix it with the liquor.
 Leave it to rest for another two weeks.